petrov-dimitar/health-blog-fontys-web-3/README.md

 PUSHER_APP_ID=
 PUSHER_APP_KEY=
 PUSHER_APP_SECRET=

 5. Connect to CISCO (Fontys Hera Server)
 6. Run php artisan migrate:fresh
-7. Optionally you could populate with fake data using User and Faker factories 8 Finally, run php artisan serve
+7. Optionally you could populate with fake data using User and Recipes Faker factories
+8. Finally, run php artisan serve

 * For testing the public api, it is adviced to use some software such as POSTMAN to generate requests
 ## Course Checklist (Our Remarks)